Wildwood, N.J. power outage: Thousands without electricity after fire

 "Use caution while driving," the department said.

 Atlantic City Electric's website says about 24,000 customers are without power.
-The company has given fluctuating estimates of when service will be restored.
-As of 1 p.m., the estimate is 10 p.m.
+After at first giving fluctuating estimates of when service will be restored, the company now says there is no estimate.

+"We currently do not have an estimate on when we will have service restored for all customers.
+The fire has been contained.
+The cause of the fire is currently not known and will be investigated.
+We understand how disruptive this can be, we are working as quickly and safely as we can to restore service," Atlantic City Electric said in a statement.

 The outage comes on a hot day in a popular week of the season following the July 4 holiday.